xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Please specify lowest acceptable concentration:
 ```

 We set it as 0.02 for an example.

-You now need to confirm the settings:
+To confirm:

 ```
 Please specify lowest acceptable concentration: 0.02